ubermag/discretisedfield/README.md

 ## Contributions

 All contributions are welcome, however small they are.
 If you would like to contribute, please fork the repository and create a pull request.
-However, if you are not sure how to contribute, please contact us by raising an issue in [ubermag/help](https://github.com/ubermag/help) repository, and we are going to help you get started and assist you on the way.
+If you are not sure how to contribute, please contact us by raising an issue in [ubermag/help](https://github.com/ubermag/help) repository, and we are going to help you get started and assist you on the way.

 **Contributors**: